cloneofsimo/lora/README.md

 ## Main Features

 - Fine-tune Stable diffusion models twice as faster than dreambooth method, by Low-rank Adaptation
-- Get insanely small end result (3MB for just unet, 6MB for both unet + clip), easy to share and download.
+- Get insanely small end result (3MB for just unet, 4MB for both unet + clip + token embedding), easy to share and download.
 - Easy to use, compatible with `diffusers`
 - Sometimes _even better performance_ than full fine-tuning (but left as future work for extensive comparisons)
 - Merge checkpoints + Build recipes by merging LoRAs together
-- Fine-tune both CLIP & Unet to gain better results.
+- Pipeline to fine-tune CLIP + Unet + token to gain better results.

 # Web Demo